Writing Center Toolbox

 Our Office of Academic Editing provides prepublication and grant proposal edits for any Walden faculty member working on faculty-initiated, original research.
 The goal of this service is to promote faculty research and support faculty in the writing and publication processes.
 These edits focus on grammar, punctuation, spelling, and line editing, as well as voice, cohesion and flow, clarity, and other aspects of writing as specified by the faculty member, including APA style.
 Faculty Prepublication Edits are intended for journal articles, trade publications, white papers, and other short documents but not for books or book chapters.
 Faculty Grant Proposal Edits focus on presubmission grant proposals.

 To have a manuscript or grant proposal edited, complete the application and submit a copy of the appropriate document.
 We will assign an editor, who will complete the edit within 14 days and return the document via e-mail.

 Please direct any questions to Kelly.Chermack@mail.waldenu.edu

-In collaboration with the Center for Research Quality, we created writing for publication resources with both a student and faculty audience in mind.
+In collaboration with the Office of Research and Doctoral Services, we created writing for publication resources with both a student and faculty audience in mind.
 They offer advice and resources to help with the many steps in the publication process.
 You'll find information about research dissemination and planning, along with information about Walden publishing opportunities.

 Microsoft (MS) Word contains many useful tools to aid in error detection and revision.
 See the Academic Skills Center's help with MS Word Editing Tools to brush up on ways to maximize these resources.